 When I made this Instant Pot Pork Chop One-Pot Meal the first time, we had just gone from a few lovely, warm fall days perfect for walks down tree-lined paths in the crunchy leaves to fall with a vengeance here in the Twin Cities.
 Windy, cold & blustery.

-That’s when you’re going to want a meal that warms you up from the inside out.
+And while this One (Instant) Pot Wonder is good any time of the year, that’s when you’re going to want a meal that warms you up from the inside out.
 I’m talking comfort, here.
-Midwestern comfort from the Instant Pot like this easy Instant Pot Pork Chop One Pot Meal.
+Midwestern comfort from the Instant Pot with this easy Instant Pot Pork Chop One Pot Meal.